HildoBijl/stepwise/packages/bernstein-polynomials/README.md

 Bernstein coefficients can be "smoothed": their function becomes flatter.
 This is done through the following functions.

-- `smoothBernsteinCoefficientsWithOrder(coefficients, order)` attempts to smooth the given coefficients to new coefficients of the given order.
+- `smoothBernsteinCoefficientsToDegree(coefficients, degree)` attempts to smooth the given coefficients to new coefficients of the given degree.
 - `smoothBernsteinCoefficientsWithFactor(coefficients, factor)` attempts to smooth the given coefficients by a factor.
 Here `0` means "unchanged" and `1` means "completely flattened.
-Successive smoothing steps may be used to apply smoothing that's close to the given order.
+Successive smoothing steps may be used to apply smoothing that's close to the given degree.

 ## Merging

 There are two ways of merging Bernstein polynomials.

 - `mergeBernsteinCoefficients(coefficients1, coefficients2, ...)` merges any number of Bernstein polynomials.
 The result corresponds to `f(x) = f_1(x) * f_2(x) * ...`.
-The order of the result is the sum of the orders of the individual coefficients.
+The degree of the result is the sum of the degrees of the individual coefficients.
 - `mergeBernsteinCoefficientsElementwise(coefficients1, coefficients2, ...)` applies an element-wise multiplication on the coefficients.
-Coefficient lists must all be of the same order.
+Coefficient lists are elevated to the same degree first.
 This is needed in case of correlated skills.